-In order to harmonize communication about resistances to customers, it is important that companies use the same pest names, pest codes and resistance levels.
-Moreover, to prevent confusion it is important to reserve certain verbiage and terminology strictly for description of disease resistances and use different verbiage where it does not concern disease resistance claims.
+To secure harmonized communication about resistances to customers, it is important that companies use the same pest names, pest codes and uniform terminology to describe resistance levels.
+To prevent confusion, it is important to use certain verbiage and terminology specifically for description of disease resistances and use different verbiage where it does not concern resistance claims to pests.

-In communications about varieties, companies typically use a general "Variety description" as well as a section about "Resistance claims" to describe the relevant characteristics.
-For absolute clarity it is important that the sections "Resistance claims" and "Variety description" are fully aligned.
-For example, prevent describing disease resistances in the Variety description that are not mentioned in the Resistance claims.
+In communications about varieties, companies typically use a general section "Variety description" as well as a section about "Resistance claims" to describe the relevant characteristics.
+For uniform and transparent communication, it is important that the information within the sections "Resistance claims" and "Variety description" is fully aligned on used terminology.

-Pest codes and terminology, used in the HRT tables, are following the standards as described by the ISF:
+In the section Resistance claims, Pest codes and terminology, used in the HRT tables, are following the standards as described by the ISF: Following these standards the terms "High Resistance" (HR) and "Intermediate Resistance" (IR) are specifically used to describe resistance to pests and used in the section about Resistance claims.

-Following the ISF standards the terms "High resistance" and "Intermediate resistance" are specifically used to describe resistance to pests and are not used for abiotic stresses or bolting.
-Communication about these characteristics, that is not related to resistance to pests, will be done in the section Variety Description.
+Unspecified terms such as "Resistance", "Strong", "Strong against", "Field Tolerance", "Good behaviour", or "generally reduced sensitivity" to describe behaviour to pests are normally not used in this section.

-For abiotic stresses and bolting the term "Tolerance" can be used in the variety description.
-Also, for generally reduced sensitivity to specific or multiple pests (which is not considered a specific resistance claim), the terms "Resistance", "High resistance" (HR) and "Intermediate resistance" (IR) should not be used.
+In the section Variety description, Unspecified terms such as "Resistance", "Strong", "Strong against", "Field Tolerance", "Good behaviour", "generally reduced sensitivity" or other terms to specific or multiple pests (which is not considered a specific resistance claim), can be described here, however, the terms High Resistance (HR)" and "Intermediate Resistance (IR)" should not be used to describe these characteristics.